1hiking/1hiking.github.io/content/lists/Security,_privacy_and_cryptography.md

 ## Miscellaneous

+> Some webpages which I recommend reading but don't have a dedicated section (yet).

 * [Security & Privacy Evaluations by madaidan](https://madaidans-insecurities.github.io/) [[Archive Link]](https://web.archive.org/web/20210615142831/https://madaidans-insecurities.github.io/)

 * [The Six Dumbest Ideas in Computer Security](https://www.ranum.com/security/computer_security/editorials/dumb/) [[Archive Link]](https://web.archive.org/web/20210612220427/http://www.ranum.com/security/computer_security/editorials/dumb/)

 ## PGP, Email and the family

+> I consider Pretty Good Privacy to be very archaic technology that has not greatly adapted to modern needs and thus it should be avoided when possible, here are many views from professionals and researchers.

 * [Let PGP Die: Why We Need a New Standard for Email Encryption by Sven Taylor](https://restoreprivacy.com/let-pgp-die/) [[Archive Link]](https://web.archive.org/web/20210719175620/https://restoreprivacy.com/let-pgp-die/)